jesajx/NSE-lab-documentation/docs/pages/guides/hardware/uart_background.md

 There might be UART-components used in the circuit that implements RS-232, but additional components and wiring are typically needed to convert the voltage to/from a UART-component.

 RS-232 specifies a lot of pins, but most of them are optional.
-A minimial set of pins (for communication between devices "A" and "B") is:
+A minimal set of pins (for communication between devices "A" and "B") is:

   Pin | Function